 We looked into modifying used cabinets from a house for our van, but we realized that would likely result in pigeon-holing the things we needed into spaces that they didn’t really fit well, resulting in a lot of unusable or wasted space.
 The reality is that you need different items when you are living in a van, than what you need in a house.
 We decided that building custom cabinets for the van would be our best option.
 Before designing any of the cabinetry, we first figured out what items would need to be stored in our kitchen area.
 Then we designed our cabinetry around those items.
 We even measured things like pots and dishes and built our cabinetry to fit!

 For the most part our cabinetry is very simple, with a case and frame structure and basic plank and brace doors.
-We built the cabinets square, rather than trying to work with the curve of the van walls as we did with the cabinetry alongside the bed (see how we built our bed platform here.)
+We built the cabinets square, rather than trying to work with the curve of the van walls as we did with the cabinetry alongside the bed (see how we built our bed platform and its cabinetry here.)
 We may have lost a small amount of space behind the bottom of the cabinets, but it wasn’t too much.

 We had 90” of space for the length of the cabinetry, and we decide that 20” was as deep as the cabinets could be while still leaving a decent walkway between them and our bench.
 Going from the front to the back of the van we have four distinct sections of cabinets.
 The first cabinet houses our water system.
 The sink is above this cabinet, and it is basically just a large open cabinet that holds jugs for freshwater and gray water.
 It has two doors on the front.
 (Check out our article about our sink and water system here.)